Instagram DM Automation Guide: Best Practices (2026)

 6. Follow ups: use DM campaigns to retarget tagged leads with relevant offers or announcements

-This is the difference between “messages sent” and “outcomes improved”.
+This is the difference between "messages sent" and "outcomes improved."
+Inro's Scenarios builder maps all six layers visually, trigger to handoff, so nothing falls through.

 Step-by-step playbook: your first automation in 30 minutes